The Small Grants scheme awards one-off grants (up to £3,000) to voluntary and community sector projects.

 - Food or hospitality;

-If you are not sure whether or not your group or your project meet any of the eligibility criteria please contact us before you complete the form.
+If unsure whether or not your group or project meets the eligibility criteria, contact us before completing the form.

 Notes of meetings and decisions